joinmassive/blog/internet-without-ads/README.markdown

 ### Getting personal (info)

 Online advertising promised to “enhance” ad targeting and, in turn, performance.
-Current ad networks track your web searches, browsing history, app usage, and physical location and the rest of your internet behavior to profile your interests in clinical detail then predict what ads you’ll click.
+Current ad networks track your web searches, browsing history, app usage, and physical location, as well as the rest of your internet behavior, to profile your interests in clinical detail then predict what ads you’ll click.

 The largest ad network by market share, Google<sup><a href="#references">17</a></sup>, is able to collect **92% of web searches**<sup><a href="#references">18</a></sup>, **34% of browsing